Employer Branding with Video: Examples + How To Get Started

 It’s also entirely versatile.
-One short video can be used on your careers page, blogs, candidate engagement emails, Facebook, Twitter, Instagram, LinkedIn, Glassdoor, SMS, and more.
+One short video can be used on your careers page, blog, candidate engagement emails, Facebook, Twitter, Instagram, LinkedIn, Glassdoor, SMS, and more.

-We’ve picked out a few of our favorites to show just how many different approaches companies can take in producing impactful employer branding video.
+We’ve picked out a few of our favorites to show the variety of approaches a company can take in producing impactful employer branding video.

 This Peloton employer branding video gives candidates a captivating behind-the-scenes look at what went into launching their new treadmill.
 Sure, the product itself is especially splashy, which can help employer branding videos reach a wider audience — but what makes this video stand out is the fact that it humanizes the team behind the product, and allows candidates to more easily envision themselves joining that team.

 A chief purpose of employer branding video is to get candidates to engage with your company.
 IBM’s “The Vault” certainly accomplished that goal by laying the ground-rules for an interactive game intended to test viewers’ logical and analytical skills.
-“The Vault” is wholly unique, memorable, and targeted at a pool of potential applicants who are drawn to the type of problem solvers who just might be the next hires at IBM.
+“The Vault” is wholly unique, memorable, and targets a pool of potential applicants who are drawn to the type of problem solvers required to work at IBM.

 Showcasing the benefits that your company offers can result in a powerful employer branding video — so long as you look beyond the organic snacks, of course.
 Etsy hones in on its paid parental leave program, managing to speak both to current and future parents.
 This video humanizes the Etsy team and highlights the company’s values.
+Additionally, it focuses on the type of perk that is particularly attractive to working moms.
 A win across the board.

 HotJar certainly earns plenty of style points for their slick, effects-heavy video recap of their company meetup in Tenerife.
 A key component of HotJar’s employee value proposition is that their team is fully distributed — this of course means that much of their target candidate base is comprised of digital nomads or applicants who prefer location independence.
 In just 90 seconds, this video shows that HotJar still creates community by organizing company meetups, while also appealing to the work-to-live ethos that many remote workers possess.

 The team at Oden Technologies is working on some pretty heady stuff, ranging from machine learning to edge computing to automated manufacturing.
-By using employer branding video to break down what exactly all of these tools mean for the future of manufacturing, Oden Technologies positions themselves as a more accessible potential employer, and positions themselves to reach a wider pool of talent.
+By using employer branding video to break down what exactly all of these tools mean for the future of manufacturing, Oden Technologies positions themselves as a more accessible potential employer, reaching a wider pool of talent.

 “Freedom and responsibility” is an excellent example of a strong, concise employee value proposition, and Netflix uses employer branding video here to take a deeper look of what those three words mean to an array of Netflix employees.
 Again: candidates trust the POV of team members whose roles more closely resemble their own.
 This video does a great job of highlighting employees at all levels — not just the bosses.